Purpose of this framework

 This framework combines the measures implemented by the Dutch Government with the recommendations of the OMT and RIVMNational Institute for Public Health and the Environment for childcare centres and schools that are necessary to prevent the spread of COVID-19 as much as possible.
 In addition, employees are entitled to safe, healthy working conditions under the Working Conditions Act.
 See the working conditions catalogue for the relevant professional group for more details: Childcare, Primary Education, Secondary Education.

-This framework includes day-care (0-4 years), childcare provided by host parents, pre-school and after-school care (4-12 years), primary education, special primary education, special education, secondary education and secondary special education.
+This framework includes day-care (0-4 years), childcare provided by host parents, pre-school and out-of-school care (0-12 years), primary education, special primary education, special education and secondary education.

 Limiting the spread of the coronavirus is achieved by implementing the known principles of COVID-19 control for pupils, parents and staff: